Homeownership

 Your mortgage rate is not set in stone forever.
 In Canada, most mortgages come up for renewal every 1 to 5 years.
 This is your opportunity to shop around and negotiate.

-This is especially important in a market like Edmonton, where a $500,000 home is a common price point in neighbourhoods like Riverbend, Terwillegar, and Windermere.
+This is especially important in a market like Edmonton.
+A typical mid-market home in neighbourhoods like Riverbend, Terwillegar, and Windermere (mid-$400Ks to mid-$500Ks per RAE Q1 2026 detached sale data) is a common starting point for Edmonton buyers in this segment.
 A lower rate at renewal means more of each payment goes toward your principal, accelerating your path to owning your home free and clear.

 Strategy 6: Avoid Extending Your Amortization at Renewal